lenafaure/LMD-TeamProject2/encyclopedia-entry-6.md

 ## Return

-String.prototype.replace() returns a new string with some or all matches of `searchFor` replaced by `replaceString`.
+`String.prototype.replace()` returns a new string with some or all matches of `searchFor` replaced by `replaceString`.

 ## Parameters

 ### → First parameter : either a string or a regular expression:

 - **String**:
-The most obvious way to do string replacement is by passing two strings to `replace()`, the string to find and the string to replace it with.
+The most obvious way to do string replacement is by passing two strings to `replace()`: the string to find and the string to replace it with.

 ```
 console.log("mommy".replace("m", "t"));
 // → tommy
 ```

 It’s worth mentioning that this approach is case sensitive.
 Searching for "M" in the above example would not work and the console would still print *"mommy"*.
+We will see how to counter this behaviour later on.

 There is one major caveat if the first parameter is a simple string : only  the first occurence of the `searchFor` is replaced, so :